I departed from the Mormon Church, effectively if not

 proclaims that there are more than twelve million Mormons, the Church no

-doubt counts me and my wife among them, along with, I suspect, most members
+doubt counts me and my wife among them, along with, I suspect, millions of

 Second, “So what are you now?
 An atheist or something?”